 Circumstances arose that led to David Powell leaving the club ahead of the 2014-15 season.
-His replacement was Neil Prince who, aged 31 on his appointment, must be the youngest manager in Cables’ history and probably in the League at that time.
-With limited resources, the team managed to retain their membership of the Northern Premier League.
+His replacement was Neil Prince, who kept the club in the Northern Premier League despite having limited resources at his disposal.

 The 2015-16 campaign began disastrously, which led to Neil Prince being relieved of his duties.
-In came Andy Paxton, and with the same playing staff, he managed to haul the team out of danger and finish the league season in their highest position for some time.
+In came Andy Paxton who, with the same playing staff, managed to haul the team out of danger and finish the league season in their highest position for some time.
 Cables also reached the Final of the Liverpool Senior Cup.
-With the club attracting new and increased sponsorship, including an arrangement which saw Cables’ home ground renamed Volair Park, the club approached 2016-17 in more confident fashion.

-However, due to work commitments, Andy Paxton had to step down from the role of First Team Manager.
+Due to work commitments Andy Paxton had to step down from the role of First Team Manager in October 2017.
 The club moved swiftly to appoint Brian Richardson.
 Initially, the First Team struggled following the change of Manager, but an excellent second half of the season saw the club ease away from the relegation places and win the Liverpool Senior Cup for the first time, defeating Southport in the Final in front of more than 900 spectators.